-The presence of too many mammary glands or adipose tissue can lead to a problem for many men, namely: breast formation.
-This breast formation is sometimes visible in young men during puberty, but can also disappear spontaneously.
-Breast formation is caused by the circulation of certain female hormones.
-These hormones are also present in the man during puberty.
-Fortunately, there are advanced treatment techniques to treat this.
+When there are too many mammary glands or there is too much fatty tissue present in men, it can result in a bothersome problem: the formation of breasts.
+This formation of breasts is visible in young males, mainly during puberty, but can also disappear naturally.
+The circulation of certain female hormones in the male body can cause breasts to form.
+These hormones are also present in males during puberty.
+Luckily there are advanced techniques to treat gynaecomastia (breast formation).

-Adipose tissue is removed with liposuction or liposculpture.
-An excess of glandular tissue is surgically removed.
-Naturally, the procedure can also be a combination of both.
+The fatty tissue is removed using liposuction or liposculpture, and the excess of glandular tissue is surgically removed.
+Of course, the treatment can be a combination of both.

 No more ‘manboobs’

-The surgeon will first take photos for your medical record.
-He will then sign off the area to be treated.
-This is necessary to indicate where the incisions must occur.
-The procedure can be performed under local anesthesia and, if desired, under general anesthesia.
-The method that is used depends on the type of gynecomastia and on the severity of the problem.
+First, the surgeon will take photos for in your medical file.
+Subsequently, he will draw out the area to be treated, indicating where the incisions need to be made.
+The surgery can be done under a local anaesthetic or, should you prefer, under a general anaesthetic.
+The type of anaesthetic used depends on the kind of gynaecomastia performed and the severity of the problem.

-If there is an excess (milk) gland disc without too much adipose tissue, removing the gland disc by means of an incision along the lower part of the areola is often enough.
-A small amount of glandular tissue is left under the nipple to prevent a dented impression in this area.
+Is there an overly present (mammary) gland disc with little fatty tissue, then the removal of the glandular disc is often enough.
+The disc is removed by making an incision along the lower part of the areola.
+A small amount of the glandular tissue is left under the nipple, to prevent any dents from forming.

 When performing a gynaecomastia with excess fatty tissue, and without an excess of glandular tissue present, then liposuction is the most appropriate method.

 When dealing with the most common form of gynaecomastia – breast tissue, with both an overly present (mammary) gland disc and an excess of ‘fatty’ breast tissue, a combination of treatments is appropriate, namely the removal of the glandular disc and liposuction.